getodk/skunkworks-crow/CONTRIBUTING.md

 1. Push changes to your fork at any time to make them publicly available:

         git push

-1. Once you have completed your code changes, verify that you have followed the [style guidelines](https://github.com/opendatakit/skunkworks-crow/blob/master/CONTRIBUTING.md#style-guidelines).

 1. When your changes are ready to be added to the core Skunkworks-Crow project, [open a pull request](https://help.github.com/articles/creating-a-pull-request/).
 Make sure to set the base fork to `opendatakit/skunkworks-crow`.
 Describe your changes in the comment, refer to any relevant issues using [keywords for closing issues](https://help.github.com/articles/closing-issues-via-commit-messages/) and tag any person you think might need to know about the changes.